 Trauma or Injury

 Recurring injury or intense trauma to the knee joint can result in lingering pain and anguish.

-Mechanical IssuesMechanical problems with the knee joint may come as a result of injury, poor posture, or sedentary lifestyle.
-Mechanical knee issues include:
+Mechanical problems with the knee joint may result from injury, poor posture, or a sedentary lifestyle.
+Mechanical knee issues include the following:

 Excess weight places increased stress and strain on the knee joint.
-Even low impact activities like walking will cause accelerated deterioration of the knees in obese individuals.
+Even low-impact activities like walking will cause accelerated deterioration of the knees in obese individuals.